SHW official logo SHW

 Total Addressable Market (TAM)

-The global paints and coatings market is estimated to be in the hundreds of billions of U.S. dollars.
-Sherwin-Williams, as one of the largest players, holds a significant share, particularly in the architectural coatings segment in North America.
-The company is well-positioned to capture growth from both the repair and remodel market and new construction, as well as expanding its presence in industrial coatings globally.
+The global paints and coatings market is estimated to be valued in the hundreds of billions of dollars.
+Sherwin-Williams, as one of the largest players, holds a significant but not dominant share of this TAM, with considerable opportunities for expansion in various geographies and end-use segments.

 Upturn SWOT Analysis